KuanyshGitHub/Data-Science-Projects/_posts/2020-04-26-some-brute-force.md

 date: 2020-04-26
 ---

-# Simple brute-force attack example

-Let me show you simple brute-force attack that you can perform
+Here is my example of simple brute-force attack that you can perform

 __Please make sure that performing brute force attacks on other sites is illegal__